 - Pour the eggs into the pan.
 The eggs will spread out in a thin layer — that’s fine.

 - Cook the eggs for 10 to 15 minutes.
 Stir the eggs occasionally with a spatula.
-At first the eggs will be very liquidy; then you’ll notice large, opaque curds starting to form.
+At first, the eggs will be very liquidy; then you’ll notice large, opaque curds starting to form.
 Eventually, the eggs will no longer run in to fill the gaps when you stir.
-Frequent stirring will give you smaller curds; stirring less frequently will give you larger, irregular curds.
+Frequent stirring will give you smaller curds; stirring less frequently will provide you with more substantial, irregular curds.
 Continue cooking until the eggs are as soft or as firm as you like them.

-- Remove the eggs from heat slightly beforethey’re done: The eggs will continue cooking for a minute or two off the heat, so remove them when they’re almost — but not quite — as cooked as you like them.
+- Remove the eggs from heat slightly before they’re done: The eggs will continue cooking for a minute or two off the heat, so remove them when they’re almost — but not entirely — as prepared as you like them.
 If you want to add herbs, stir them in now, or sprinkle over the top.